-□ - Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are stored in the lagoon.
+\square - Permittee is not authorized to land apply biosolids.
+Sludge/biosolids are removed by contract hauler, incinerated, stored in the lagoon, etc. The permittee must submit a sludge management plan for approval that details removal and disposal plans when sludge is to be removed from lagoons.